Sir Orfeo: Commentary

 The poem's unique innovation, in comparison to the Orpheus and Eurydice myth, may be that the underworld is not a world of the dead, but rather a world of people who have been taken away when on the point of death.
 In "The Faery World of Sir Orfeo", Bruce Mitchell suggested that the passage was an interpolation.
 However, in a seminal article "The Dead and the Taken" D. Allen demonstrated that the theme of another world of people who are taken at the point of death (but who are not dead) is a well-established element in folklore, and thereby shows the complete folklorisation of the Orpheus story.
+In medieval Irish-Celtic folk tradition, the daoine maithe or "Good People" were also known to take (or rescue) babies.